Indian paradise flycatcher: Description

-Possible interpretations of this phenomenon are : males may be polymorphic for rufous and white plumage colour; rufous birds may be sub-adults; and there may even be two sympatric species distinguishable only in the male.
+Possible interpretations of this phenomenon are: males may be polymorphic for rufous and white plumage colour; rufous birds may be sub-adults; and there may even be two sympatric species distinguishable only in the male.

 Distribution and habitat

 The Indian paradise flycatcher is a migratory bird and spends the winter season in tropical Asia.
-In southern India and Sri Lanka specialy highlands of Sri Lanka and Western Part of Sri Lanka, both locally breeding populations and visiting migrants occur in winter.
+In southern India and Sri Lanka especially the highlands and western parts of Sri Lanka, both locally breeding populations and visiting migrants occur in winter.

 Behaviour and ecology

 Indian paradise flycatcher's breeding season lasts from May to July.
-Being socially monogamous both male and female take part in nest-building, incubation, brooding and feeding of the young.
+Being socially monogamous, both males and females take part in nest-building, incubation, brooding, and feeding of the young.
 The incubation period lasts 14 to 16 days and the nestling period 9 to 12 days.
-The nest is sometimes built in the vicinity of a breeding pair of drongos, which keep predators away.The female lays up to four eggs in a neat cup nest made with twigs and spider webs on the end of a low branch.
+The nest is sometimes built in the vicinity of a breeding pair of drongos, which keep predators away.
+The female lays up to four eggs in a neat cup nest made with twigs and spider webs on the end of a low branch.
 Chicks hatch in about 21 to 23 days.
-A case of interspecific feeding has been noted with paradise flycatcher chicks fed by Oriental white-eyes.
+A case of interspecific feeding has been noted with paradise flycatcher chicks fed by Indian white-eyes.